devusSs/steamquery-v2/README.md

 ## Why do I need to run the program manually?

 You do not!
 Simply use the `-w` flag on program launch and specify watchdog details (see above) in the config.<br/>

+## Can I run the app via Docker?

+Of course!
+Simply run `make docker-up` in the project's directory.<br/>
+Note: you may need to change the `Dockerfile` to respect your `gcloud.json` file path.<br/>

+Please make sure you have a proper `docker.env` file setup.<br/>
+You can find an example `docker.env` file [here](./docker.example.env).<br/>

+Please note: running the app via Docker will automatically run it in `watchdog (-w flag)` mode.

+You may also run the app without docker but still using env variables.<br/>
+Please take note that you will need to setup a functonional [Postgres](https://www.postgresql.org/) database yourself and set `POSTGRES_HOST` manually.

 ## Problem Solving